Improving the forecast accuracy of wind power by leveraging multiple hierarchical structure: Data and experimental setup

 \subsection{Data}

-This work was aimed at investigating the reconciliation of hierarchical time series data relating measured wind speed and power generated from wind farms.
+This work was aimed at investigating the reconciliation of hierarchical time series data relating measured wind speed and energy generated from wind farms.
 The objective was to increase the forecasting accuracy across all levels, through comparing different reconciliation approaches.
 In addition, forecasts were desired at 10-minutely, 20-minutely, 30-minutely, and 1-hourly periods.
 Two data sets were used, denoted Data Set A and Data Set B. Data Set A comprised 25 wind farm sensors located across a single wind farm in the UK.
 The farm included four different models of wind turbine which were denoted by A, B, C and D. Data Set B comprised 20 wind farm sensors located across 2 wind farms in Kelmarsh and Penmanshiel in the UK \cite{plumley_charlie_2022_5841834, plumley_charlie_2022_5946808}.
 Each farm used a different model of wind turbine, which were denoted A and B. The cross-sectional hierarchies of Data Set A and B are shown in Figure \ref{fig:fig1}.
+In Data Set B, turbine A3 is missing, as the data is unavailable from the original data set \cite{plumley_charlie_2022_5946808}.

 For both data sets, each turbine was equipped with a sensor that measured in 10-minute intervals the average wind speed in m/s, and the average power generated in kW within each interval.
 Some data were incorrect, typically having a 0 or negative wind speed or power, which was attributed to faults in the turbine, excessively high wind speed, or other issues.
-Data Set A spanned 1/07/2020 at 00:00 to 30/06/2021 at 23:50, for approximately 1 year of data.
-Data Set B spanned 01/01/2020 at 00:00:00 to 31-12-2020 at 19:50:00 for approximately 1 year of data.
+To allow additivity in the cross-sectional and temporal hierarchies, we converted the average power to the total energy generated in the 10-minutely period, in units of kWh.
+Data Set A spanned 1/07/2020 at 00:00 to 30/06/2021 at 23:50, for 365 days of data.
+Data Set B spanned 01/01/2020 at 00:00:00 to 31-12-2020 at 19:50:00 for 365 days and 20 hours of data.
 Both data sets had 3 levels in the hierarchy, with the bottom level representing the individual turbines.
-The next level up represented each turbine model's aggregated power generation.
-Finally, the root node represented the total power generated across all turbines, i.e., the power delivered to the electricity grid.
+The next level up represented each turbine model's aggregated energy generation.
+Finally, the root node represented the total energy generated across all turbines, i.e., the energy delivered to the electricity grid.